lumapps/frontend-tech-test-vue/README.md

 # LumApps Frontend Test

-## Introduction

 Welcome to the LumApps Frontend Technical Test.
-In this test, the candidate will need to create a small frontend application using the technologies that we at LumApps use in our daily routine.
+In this test, you will create a small frontend application using the technologies that we at LumApps use in our daily routine.

-## What is the candidate going to develop?

-### Description
+## The task

-In this technical test, the idea is to create a simple frontend application that retrieves data from a server and renders a list of entities.
-The candidate will be using a locally provided API in order to list the different characters, and the candidate needs to allow the user to search for a character based on their name.
-The main page should:
+The task is to create a simple frontend application that retrieves data from a server and renders a list of entities.
+You will be using a locally provided API to list the different characters, allow the user to search for a character based on their name and to display characters' reactions.
-- When the user searches for a character, by typing on the Search field, and hits enter, a list of 4 results will be displayed.
-The results displayed should display characters where their name starts with the text entered by the user on the Search field.
-- At the bottom of the page, a simple pagination system will be displayed, that will allow the user to see more results.
-- A second API is provided in order to retrieve the reactions that each of these characters has.
-The candidate needs to retrieve this data and add it to each of the characters displayed

 ### Mockup

-Below you will find a low fidelity mockup of the application which should give the idea of how the application should work.
-This does not mean that the candidate's test needs to be exactly identical to the design, this test will not evaluate the candidate's skill to create web applications that are pixel perfect.
-However, a general coherence in terms of style, spacing and sizes will be evaluated.
+Below you will find a low-fidelity mockup of the application which should give you the idea of how the application should work.
+This does not mean that your solution needs to be exactly identical to the design.
+We do not want you to be pixel-perfect; however, a general coherence in terms of style, spacing and sizes will be evaluated.

 Each result displays:
 - Character's image